 The sweeping views of the urban sprawl stretching from the hills to the beachside suburbs was a trail highlight.
 To have this magnificent park in such close proximity to the city of Adelaide is a blessing.

-Get your bearings: Cleland Conservation Park is located 22km south east of Adelaide.
+Get your bearings: Cleland National Park is located 22km south east of Adelaide.
 Major access points are via Mount Lofty Summit Road and Waterfall Gully Road, however a number of other access points off Greenhill and Old Mt Barker Roads are available.

 5. Newland Head Conservation Park

 I reached the southern tip of the Fleurieu Peninsula after 55 tiring days trekking the trail.
 While the incredible scenery I had witnessed during almost two months of hiking had continually recharged my inspiration, the unrelenting rigours of the harsh conditions had rendered me flat – both physically and mentally.